SoftwareAG/c8y-docs/src/render/guides/users-guide/enterprise-edition/user-hierarchies.html.md

 You may of course also delegate on a temporary basis, for example if you are temporarily unavailable.

-To delegate your permissions to a user, either open the user and click the delegate icon in the "Delegated by" field, or click the menu icon at the right of the user entry in the user list and from the context menu, select **Delegate**.
+To delegate your permissions to a user, either open the user and click the delegate icon in the **Delegated by** field, or click the menu icon at the right of the user entry in the user list and from the context menu, select **Delegate**.

 ![User delegation](/guides/images/users-guide/delegation.png)

-To undelegate, remove the delegation in the "Delegate by" field, or click **Undelegate** in the context menu.
+To undelegate, remove the delegation in the **Delegate by** field, or click **Undelegate** in the context menu.

 If the delegated user also needs to manage specific devices, the admin user must assign this device permissions (inventory roles) directly to the intended user.
 This can be done by using **Copy inventory roles from another user**.
 For details refer to [Administration > Managing users and permissions > Assigning inventory roles to users](/guides/images/users-guide/user-and-permission-management#attach-inventory).